benformosa/fm/doc/fm-user-guide.md

 * Creates a user 'fm'.
 * Creates a self-signed certificate for the web server.
 * Creates an init script.
-* Installs ruby and prerequisite software from apt.
+* Installs Ruby and prerequisite software from apt.
-* Installs bundler using gem
+* Installs Bundler using Gem
 * Clones the Fleet Manager source from GitHub
-* Installs required software using bundler
+* Installs required software using Bundler
 * Configures a secret key for the application

-To install Fleet Manager on Debian or Ubuntu:
+To install Fleet Manager on Ubuntu:

 1. Download and run the script.
 You will be prompted for your sudo password.
+The script will take approximately 15 minutes to complete.
 ```bash
 wget https://raw.githubusercontent.com/benformosa/fm/master/install/install.sh
 chmod +x install.sh